slow periods in busienss

 • Better ability to meet operating expenses and payroll

-• Capital expenditures like equipment purchases, repairs, renovation or expansion
+• Capital expenditures like equipment purchases, repairs, renovation, or expansion

 What type of businesses factor invoices?